 Installing OpenVPN is as simple as pulling the OpenVPN container and setting things up.
 If you’re familiar with Docker, you’ll notice right away the instructions in the container’s documentation are likely not familiar.
 I copied these instructions mostly verbatim from the container’s documentation to fill in a few details from my own experience.

-# Pull the image docker pull kylemanna/openvpn # Create the volume and set up the keys OVPN_DATA="ovpn-data-home" # Call this whatever you want docker volume create $OVPN_DATA # Create initial configuration docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://[VPN.SERVERNAME.COM]
+# Pull the image sudo docker pull kylemanna/openvpn # Create the volume and set up the keys OVPN_DATA="ovpn-data-home" # Call this whatever you want sudo docker volume create $OVPN_DATA # Create initial configuration sudo docker run \ -v $OVPN_DATA:/etc/openvpn \ --rm kylemanna/openvpn ovpn_genconfig \ -u udp://[VPN.SERVERNAME.COM]

 Updating the configuration